gazebosim/gz-transport/tutorials/21_contribute.md

   This one is present in package versions (no `-dbg` package present) or compiling Ignition Transport from source using the `RELEASE` `CMAKE_BUILD_TYPE` option.
 This will set up the maximum level of optimizations and does not provide any debugging symbol information.
-This traces are particularly difficult to follow.
+These traces are particularly difficult to follow.

 ## Code Check